the-esha-account/noctalgia/README.md

 - `ProjectSettings/`: Unity project configuration files.
 - `Packages/`: Unity package manager dependencies.

 :warning: **Note:** The original artwork is **not included** in this repository, as the collaborating artist has not granted permission.
-While the game is **not** fully playable without it, all game logic, systems, and functionality are included, allowing a full review of the code and mechanics.
+While the game is **not** fully playable without it, all the game logic, systems, and functionality are included, allowing a full review of the code and mechanics.